-Cusco lies in exceptionally beautiful Andean countryside at 3400 metres above sea level and its legacy as the hub of the Inca Empire is readily apparent: Most of the city streets are lined with Inca-built stone walls and crowded with Quechua-speaking descendants of the Incas.
+Cusco lies in exceptionally beautiful Andean countryside at 3400 meters above sea level and its legacy as the hub of the Inca Empire is readily apparent: Most of the city streets are lined with Inca-built stone walls and crowded with Quechua-speaking descendants of the Incas.

 The city of Cusco on foot (half day)

-Afternoon visit of Pisaq Ruins (half day)
+Afternoon visit to Pisaq ruins (half day)

 Pisaq ruins stand high above the Sacred Valley of the Incas, and comprise an Intiwatana, a temple complex, residential areas and extensive agricultural terracing.

-The Saltpans of Maras (full day)
+The saltpans of Maras (full day)

 Ollantaytambo is the only surviving example of Inca urban planning.
 We will visit the agricultural areas around the village, the irrigation system, granaries and the fortress-temple built by Inca Pachacuteq.

-A complete network of interconnecting roads linked Cusco to its provinces and other kingdoms and the Inca Trail to Machupicchu was part of that system.
+A complete network of interconnecting roads linked Cusco to its provinces and other kingdoms and the Inca Trail to Machu Picchu was part of that system.
 This spectacular trail runs from high mountains down to cloud forest, passing through ecological zones filled with an enormous variety of plants and birdlife and a number of archaeological sites.

 Cusco / Chilca / Huayllabamba